Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs

-Now we exemplary provide some ideas and results of these parts.
+We proceed with some exemplary ideas and results obtained in this article:

-\underline{Chapters \ref{chapter:general_factorization} - \ref{chapter:Besov_spaces}:} The decoupling to obtain $F^{(a,b]}$ from a random variable $F:\Omega \to\R$ on the Wiener space is done as follows: Our Wiener space is built on a $d$-dimensional Brownian motion $W=(W_t)_{t\in [0,T]}$.
-We consider a second Brownian motion $W^{(a,b]}=(W_t^{(a,b]})_{t\in [0,T]}$ where the increments on the interval $(a,b]$ from $W$ are replaced by the increments of an independent Brownian motion $W'=(W_t')_{t\in [0,T]}$, i.e. we define
+\underline{\bf Chapters \ref{chapter:general_factorization} - \ref{chapter:Besov_spaces}:} The decoupling to obtain $F^{(a,b]}$ from a random variable $F:\Omega \to\R$ on the Wiener space is done as follows: We start with a Wiener space built on a $d$-dimensional Brownian motion $W=(W_t)_{t\in [0,T]}$.
+Then we take a copy of this Wiener space, denote the corresponding Brownian motion by $W'=(W_t')_{t\in [0,T]}$, and form the canonical product space carrying the $2d$-dimensional Brownian motion $((W_t,W'_t))_{t\in [0,T]}$.
+But the pair $(W,W')$ of Brownian motions is not the one we are interested in in the sequel.
+Instead, we take (for example) an interval $(a,b]\subset (0,T]$ and consider the mixed Brownian motion $W^{(a,b]}=(W_t^{(a,b]})_{t\in [0,T]}$ where the increments on the interval $(a,b]$ from $W$ are replaced by the increments of the independent copy $W'=(W_t')_{t\in [0,T]}$, i.e. we define

-Now the random variables from the Wiener space built on $W$ are mapped by $F\to F^{(a,b]}$, which can be realized as a functional mapping, to the Wiener space built on $W^{(a,b]}$.
 In other words, the Gaussian structure on $(a,b]$ is replaced by an independent copy:

+Now the random variables $F$ from the original Wiener space built on $W$ are extended to the product space carrying $(W,W')$ and are transformed by a functional mapping $F\to F^{(a,b]}$ along the same map as $W\to W^{(a,b]}$ is transformed.